 "We both have interests, but we also have strong bonds of friendship and these strong bonds of friendship bring us to say we will work together closely in the period leading up to December 9 [the European Council summit] because we absolutely understand each other's viewpoints."

 Labour leader Ed Miliband told the BBC: "What David Cameron has been spending most of the time doing is trying to point the finger of blame at Europe for Britain's problems - whereas actually Britain's problems began well before the eurozone crisis.

-"What he needs to do instead of pointing the finger of blame is to take action himself to get growth moving and get young people back to work."'Make mind up'
+"What he needs to do instead of pointing the finger of blame is to take action himself to get growth moving and get young people back to work."